-Our empirical identification strategy lacks randomized assignment into the going public or staying private firm conditions.
-Hence, we cannot rule out that the going-public decision is correlated with the firm's innovation activity.
-We address this potential endogeneity problem, in part, given we use a fixed-effects estimator which rules out time-invariant unobservable firm characteristics that may be confounded with both the decision to go public and firm innovation strategies (e.g., Chemmanur, He, and Nandy 2010; Mikkelson, Partch, and Shah 1997).
+Our empirical identification strategy lacks randomized assignment into the going-public or staying-private firm conditions.
+Thus, we cannot rule out the possibility that the going-public decision is correlated with the firm's innovation activity.
+We address this potential endogeneity problem in part by using a fixed-effects estimator, which rules out time-invariant unobservable firm characteristics that may be confounded with both the decision to go public and firm innovation strategies (e.g., Chemmanur, He, and Nandy 2010; Mikkelson, Partch, and Shah 1997).
 In this section, we describe three additional strategies to mitigate endogeneity concerns, including self-selection, reverse causality, and alternative explanations involving firm dynamics.